GuiEpi/plex-observer/README.md

 # plex-watcher
-A bot discord to know who watches plex
+A bot discord to know who watches plex and send message to a specific channel

 ## .env
 ```